ros2/design/articles/150_roslaunch.md

 The coarse breakdown is like so:

 - Calling Conventions for Processes and Various Styles of Nodes
-- Reporting System for Event
+- Reporting System for Events
 - System Description and Static Analysis
 - Execution and Verification of the System Description
 - Testing

-The purpose of the following sections is to enumerate what the launch system could interact with or do, but is not the requirements list for the launch system in ROS 2.
+The purpose of the following sections is to enumerate what the launch system could do and the things with which it could interact, but is not the requirements list for the launch system in ROS 2.
 The requirements for the launch system will be enumerated in section below based on what's possible in these sections.

 ## Calling Conventions

 In order for the launch system to execute a described system, it needs to understand how it can achieve the description.
-This is an existing phrase in Computer Science[^calling_convention_wikipedia], but this section is not talking specifically about the compiler defined calling convention, through it is appropriating the term to describe a similar relationship.
+The phrase "calling conventions" is an existing phrase in Computer Science[^calling_convention_wikipedia], but this section is not talking specifically about the compiler defined calling convention, through it is appropriating the term to describe a similar relationship.
 In this case, the phrase "calling conventions" is meant to describe the "interface" or "contract" the launch system has with the entities it is executing and monitoring.
 This contract covers initial execution, activity during runtime, signal handling and behavior of the launch system, and shutdown.